crcx/retroforth/doc/RETRO-Book.md

 ## The Path to Self Hosting

-RETRO is an image based Forth system running on a lightweight virtual machine.
+Retro is an image based Forth system running on a lightweight virtual machine.
 This is the story of how that image is made.

-The first RETRO to use an image based approach was RETRO 10.
+The first Retro to use an image based approach was Retro 10.
 The earliest images were built using a compiler written in Toka, an earlier experimental stack language I had written.
-It didn't take long to want to drop the dependency on Toka, so I rewrote the image compiler in RETRO and then began development at a faster pace.
+It didn't take long to want to drop the dependency on Toka, so I rewrote the image compiler in Retro and then began development at a faster pace.

-RETRO 11 was built using the last RETRO 10 image and an evolved version of the metacompiler.
+Retro 11 was built using the last Retro 10 image and an evolved version of the metacompiler.
 This worked well, but I eventually found it to be problematic.